Academic Catalog

 5. Demonstrate the different techniques of medication administration.

-6. Demonstrate through simulated scenarios how to manage scenes and patient care.
+6. Demonstrate through simulated scenarios how to manage scenes and patient care focusing on various ACLS, respiratory, and medical conditions.

 7. Demonstrate the proper techniques for transferring patient care.